When they’re not using their athletic powers on the field, NFL players are finding ways to serve as superheroes for their communities.

 Each week during the regular season, the NFLPA will recognize one active NFL player who has demonstrated a commitment to making a positive impact in his community.

 Community MVPs will be selected by a committee of NFLPA staff.
 Community MVPs will be announced on Friday of each week in order to gain maximum promotional exposure.
 Each week’s runners-up will be recognized by name with a photo and description of their charity work on the following Tuesday in a social media post.
 Once a player has been named Community MVP, he is not eligible to win again during the same season.
-Players will vary by positions and by NFL teams.
+Players will vary by position and by NFL teams.

 Players must meet the following criteria to be considered for Community MVP: